harrietrc/loadimpact-docs/jekyll/_v4/guides/local-on-premise-execution.md

 ---
 layout: classic-docs
 title: Local and On-premise execution
-description: An overview running k6 tests locally and on-premise
+description: A guide explaining how to execute load tests locally, behind the firewall, with results in LoadImpact Insights.
-categories: [test-running]
+categories: [guides]
-order: 1
+order: 10
+redirect_from: /4.0/test-running/local-on-premise-execution/
 ---

 Running load tests from your laptop or an on-premise machine is one of the ways you can use k6.